pkurogerjs/sigcomm_2019/workshop-neat.md

 - Measurement study of existing VR/AR and HTC applications

 ### Submission Instructions
 Submissions must be original, unpublished work, and not under consideration at another conference or journal.
-Submitted papers must use the new ACM template (using sigconf document type) from the  [2018 ACM consolidated template package](https://www.acm.org/publications/proceedings-template)[ (you can also use this barebone LaTeX template)](https://github.com/conference-websites/acmart-sigproc-template).The font size must be 9 points.
-The length of the final paper with all its content except references must not exceed 6 pages.
+Submitted papers must use the new ACM template (using sigconf document type) from the  [2018 ACM consolidated template package](https://www.acm.org/publications/proceedings-template)[ (you can also use this barebone LaTeX template)](https://github.com/conference-websites/acmart-sigproc-template).
+The **font size must be 9 points**.
+The length of the final paper with all its content except references **must not exceed 6 pages**.
 Papers must include author’s names and affiliations for single-blind peer reviewing by the PC.
 Authors of accepted papers are expected to present their papers at the workshop.

 ### Authors Take Note
 {% include workshop_authorstakenote.html %}